hiveot/hub/docs/README-TD.md

 For example, a media player has a property of @type 'ht:prop:media:muted'.
 This can be used directly as a property ID.
 When the device internal muted state changes to true, an event with the id 'ht:prop:media:muted' is published.
 However, the action to mute the player would use a different ID: "ht:action:media:mute", since the action is only a request and does not represent the state of the device.
 If accepted the event will confirm the request.

 ### How to track the progress of an action and prevent ghost actions?

+TODO: update this with the DeliveryStatus response message.

 Handling action requests is complicated due to the multiple intermediaries that are involved, the delayed handling due to communication delays, and the ability for some devices to sleep to conserve power.
 The request can be delayed or aborted at any step along the way.